Sam Hogarth

 My primary efforts have been to renew our online application web portals from Java MVC-style forms, to a bespoke, performant and lightweight NodeJS frontend platform that operates on AWS.
 I've helped successfully bring to production the bank's first new insurance product in a decade.
 Our existing products are high traffic, and failures are big news.
 I designed a rollout strategy that allowed us to switch live platforms, monitor performance in real-time and safely roll back to the legacy applications if needed.
 This helped us deliver frequently and incrementally without a big bang in sight!

-As part of the organisation's transition to a SAFe operating model, I've also become an internal advocate for improving ways of working,
+As part of the organisation's transition to a SAFe operating model, I've also become an internal advocate for improving ways of working.

 Where Next?